easyauth/api/private.rst

 POST
 ++++

 Creates a new user.
-Requires the user to not be authenticated.
+Requires an API key not associated with a user.

 Request
 -------